 I’m Steve Omohundro and I’ve been a scientist, professor, author, and entrepreneur.
-I have a Ph.D. in physics but have spent decades studying intelligent systems.
-I’m passionate about using new technologies to make the world a better place and am currently involved with four organizations:
+I have a Ph.D. in mathematical physics but most of my work is about natural and artificial intelligence.
+I’m passionate about creating new insights and technologies for a better world.

 Send email to Steve: